- Why Choose A Pug Harness?

-There are a range of double-ended leads available – one particular one popular with trainers is the HALTI leash.
+There is a range of double-ended leads available – one particular one popular with trainers is the HALTI leash.
 The main clip attaches at the back, but the second clip – which can either form part of the lead or be attached to the harness, clips to the front section of the harness.

-Using both attachments on the harness allows better control of your Pug and helps teach non pulling behaviour without putting additional pressure on the Pugs neck.
+Using both attachments on the harness allows better control of your Pug and helps teach non-pulling behaviour without putting additional pressure on the Pugs neck.

 Nylon and closed-cell foam makes up the Ruffwear harness.
 The harness has a padded chest, high-visibility reflective trimming for walking in dark conditions, and a dog ID storage pocket.